JoeSzymkowiczFiveM/js5m-celltowers/README.md

-# js5m-radiotowers
+# js5m-celltowers
-A small script to use towers to locate players by phone number
+A small script to uses towers to locate players by phone number